coreprocess/stripe-account-migration/README.md

 # set default payment method of customer when it is not assigned yet
 yarn start set-default-payment-method TARGET_API_KEY

+# The subsequent command generates new IDs within the target account.
+# The resulting CSV file supplies an ID mapping from the source to the target account.
+# Utilize this table to modify your application accordingly, if required.

 # copy subscriptions to new account and cancel subscriptions in old account
 yarn start copy-subscriptions 'path/to/prices.csv' 'path/to/subscriptions.csv' true SOURCE_API_KEY TARGET_API_KEY